mdb0/ocaml_rtx/models/README.md

 # Models
-exemples of somme models to play with
+exemples of somme models to play with but the renderer can work with any .vox models

 models are mainly taken from magicavoxel models.
 Use magicavoxel to edit them.